 `Deltares' is an advisory organization of the Dutch government concerning (among others) the safety of the coastal defenses against severe wind storms.
 One studies the impact of severe storms on the coast, storms that are so severe that they have never been observed.
-In order to see how these storms look like it is planned to simulate wind fields on and around the North Sea using certain climate models.
+In order to see how these storms look like, it is planned to simulate wind fields on and around the North Sea using certain climate models.
 These climate models simulate independent and identically distributed (i.i.d.) wind fields similar to the ones that could be observed (but that are only partially observed).
 Since the model runs during a limited time, some of the wind fields will be connected with storms of a certain severity but we do not expect to see really disastrous storms that could endanger the coastal defenses.
 The question put forward by Deltares is: can we get an idea how the really disastrous wind fields look like on the basis of the `observed' wind fields?
 We want to show that this can be done using the generalized Pareto process.

 Consider a continuous stochastic processes $\{X(s)\}_{s\in S}$ where $S$ is a compact subset of $\R^d$.
-Suppose that the probability distribution of the process is in the domain of attraction of some max-stable process i.e., there exist functions $a_n(s)>0$ and $b_n(s)$ ($s\in S$) such that the sequence of i.i.d. processes
+Suppose that the probability distribution of the process is in the domain of attraction of some max-stable process, that is, there exist functions $a_n>0$ and $b_n$ such that the sequence of i.i.d. processes

 converges to a continuous process, say $\eta$, in distribution in $C(S)$.
 Then $\eta$ is a max-stable process.

 Define